 The driver agreed to this arrangement.
 On the way home, he stopped to fuel up, and when the service station employee came out holding up two fingers, our tuk-tuk driver held up only one.
 I could see the knowing look in the eyes of the gas station employee.

 We sped back through town, past the canals and down a side road, and came to a stop outside a restaurant with chickens roasting at the entrance.

 And, guess what?
-There was a silver lining – aside from giving you an insider’s view of how a scam unfolds.
-That tour of the city had helped us work up an appetite.
+There was a silver lining–aside from giving you an insider’s view of how a scam unfolds.
+Turns out, that tour of the city had helped us work up an appetite.

 Rollerbag Goddess Rolls the World by Charish Badzinski is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.